vivid-inc/ash-ra-template/README.md

 - Accept alternative tag nomenclature, defaulting to ERB.
 Provide examples for Mustache, PHP, and others.
 - Accept an optional map of bindings/definitions that are made available for symbol resolution during render.
 - Provide examples for nesting templates (akin to `yield`).
+- Document the lack of advanced tag processing, such as conditionals and HTML escaping.
+- Document: Sandboxed execution.
 - api-contract tests for `(render :dependencies)`.
 - Test each supported Clojure version.
 Reference: https://github.com/clojure-emacs/cider-nrepl/blob/master/project.clj
 - Fast runtime performance, fast test feedback.
 - Sufficient error reporting, with well-detailed error messages.
 - Assist with adoption by making time-to-first-experience as short as possible.
+- Java policies, to make it possible to execute untrusted templates.
 - Provide a Leiningen task.
 - Sign releases.
 - Declare version 1.0.0 once the community deems the ART feature-complete, reliable, and properly documented.

 #### Beyond Version 1.0

-- Modal parsing.
-Inline an EDN string that configures the parsing mode, a subset of options accepted by `(render)`.
-The mode magic may occur mid-stream and multiple times.
-Mode magic tag escaping rules.
-Settings apply to the current file only.
+- Parsing option mode magic within template content.
 - Consider an option to infer outer-most parens.
 - JetBrains IDEA plugin providing support for .art files.
-- Java policies, to make it possible to execute untrusted templates.
+- AOT compilation.
+- Performance.